 Back to the example above, if someone argues I am only sitting still, I would never arrive at my destination.
-If someone argues I am moving, may lead them to believe I must have exerted a lot of energy to get to my destination.
-Any kind of absolutism of truth is a false and insufficient appraisal of the relativity of truth.
+If someone argues I am moving, it may lead them to believe I must have exerted a lot of energy to get to my destination.
+Any absolutism of truth is a false and insufficient appraisal of the relativity of truth.

 In the example above, the moving train, with me on it, yields the bifurcated status of moving and being still at the same time.
 And as dictated by entropy, no unique identification of what induced my state of being can be inferred from me being still or moving, or both.

 There is a big difference between untruths and lies.

 In the aforementioned example, an untruth is when one attempts to reverse entropy and infer I could have only been on a train to be still and moving.
 Obviously, there are many other modes of transportation by which I can achieve the same.
 The kind of correlation not leading to causation you should have been taught in school.

 A lie is a false appraisal of truth unsupported by evidence or an expired proxy of truth, invalidated by proof to the contrary derived from today’s reality.
 In this case, a lie would be that I could have transposed myself to my destination without getting on any other form of manmade transportation.

 With all the consternation and debates raging, induced by the many perceptions of the relativity of truth, the question may be asked why to debate at all.
 Can you persuade others to think differently?